bconsolvo/bconsolvo/README.md

 *******
 ### YouTube

-I have a collection of some YouTube videos here of past presentations 📈.
+I have some YouTube videos here of past presentations 📈.
 Would be glad to get your comments and thoughts!

 |<b>Deep learning for salt body detection: A practical approach</b>       | Physics and Deep Learning for First Breaks |
 | ----------- | ----------- |